Configuring namespace data retention

 for the pattern ^+ t 0

-and Backup File Format
+and Backup file format

 for more information.

-Alternatively, write a user-defined function (UDF)
+You can also write a user-defined function (UDF)

 to scan records based on the record.ttl